 Sure, the word “boron” probably makes you think of a sci-fi movie character, but funky name aside, boron is actually a vital trace mineral required for your physical health.

-That’s because it’s an “activator,” as described in the journal PLoSOne, which means it assists in or activates many functions in the body.
+Boron is considered an “activator,” which means it assists in or activates many functions in the body.
 A study in the journal Integrative Medicine, for example, shows that boron increases the body’s ability to absorb calcium and magnesium.

 Here are five important ways boron contributes to your health: